Want to receive publications straight to your inbox?

 How can I protect myself and others?

-To lower the chance of getting or passing on syphilis, you can use:
+To lower the chance of getting or passing syphilis, you can:

-• a condom correctly every time you have anal or vaginal sex
+• use a condom correctly every time you have sex

-Primary syphilis: A painless sore may appear on or in the vagina, penis, anus, rectum, and/or lips and mouth two to six weeks after infection.
-Sometimes the sore is noticeable.
-The sore may heal with treatment or on its own.
+Primary syphilis: A small painless sore may appear on or in the vagina, penis, anus, mouth or throat, usually within three weeks after infection.
+This sore can be hard to notice and heals without treatment.
 Nearby lymph nodes may also become swollen.

 Can syphilis affect my baby?